samuelbyalugaba/KenaAI/README.md

-# KenaAI - Intelligent Customer Engagement Platform
+push# KenaAI - Intelligent Customer Engagement Platform

 Welcome to KenaAI, a modern, responsive chat dashboard designed to streamline customer communication with powerful AI-driven features.
 This application is built with Next.js, React, ShadCN UI, Tailwind CSS, and Genkit for its generative AI capabilities.